NexOS-sudo/PNGtoICO/README.md

 ## Building the Executable

-If you have modified the source code and wish to compile your own `.exe` file, you can use `pyinstaller`.
+If you have modified the source code and wish to compile your own `.exe` file, you can use `PyInstaller`.

 1.  **Install PyInstaller:**
     ```sh
     pip install pyinstaller
     ```

-2.  **Run the build command:**
+2.  **Run the build command from the project's root directory:**
-    *Use this command to create a single, clean executable file.*
+    *This command bundles all necessary assets and scripts into a single executable file.*
     ```sh
-    pyinstaller --name IconMasterConverter --onefile --windowed --icon=your_icon.ico Icon_Master_GUI.py
+    pyinstaller --onefile --windowed --add-data "assets;assets" --add-data "cacert.pem;." --hidden-import "PIL" --hidden-import "customtkinter" Icon_Master_GUI.py Icon_Converter_Algorithm.py
     ```
     *The final `.exe` will be located in the `dist` folder that PyInstaller creates.*